luciddrmr/homeworks/NotesOnProblemSolvingWithRecursion.md

    * When you're stuck, maybe solve a narrower problem and examine its solution to see if it informs a solution for the main problem.

+     * Then, consider: "What's different, or more complicated, when you move to the bigger problem?"